globaltrouble/appendfs/README.md

     ```

 ### TODO:
+* add first superblock with fs attributes (version)
 * add example for formatting only
 * test with example reader and example writer
+* review and refactor errors
+* add decorator storage with io retries
-* add first superblock with fs attributes (version)
+* add decorator storage with redundancy coding
 * add config support (single block, its offset can be tracked in each block)
 * add persistent blocks (will be not overwritten, only with force flag) to store critical events
 * release embedded hal sd_card storage